jjvanzon/Circular-Language-Spec/spec/parameters/parameter-passing.md

 I can talk about Reference In, but when you assign the object to a parameter, and the value is supposed to be accessible, it doesn’t mean, that you might read the value directly in the command.
 You may very well read it somewhere in a deep sub-command.

-This whole theory about how something becomes input or output should just be saved for Advanced command topics.
+This whole theory about how something becomes input or output might just be saved for Advanced command topics.
 And things like Reference In and all that, are just not as simple as suggested.

 Perhaps a simpler conclusion, for now:
 the rules I suggested above are still true: when you set input, it is meant to be read somewhere, but WHERE you actually read it is more complicated.